John-Otago/PhD-Plus/README.md

 In fact, many people already engage strategic thinking on a day-to-day basis, from planning to decision-making, although most of them are not conscious that what they do is ‘strategy’.

 I truly believe that strategic thinking is an essential skill to help people think, plan, and realise their goals and potential.
-Strategy is what gets you from A to B, or from where you are to where you want to be, in the most efficient and effective way.
+Strategy is what gets you from where you are to where you want to be in the most efficient and effective way.
 It's also crucial when you make major life decisions and choose your long-term goals.

-Anyway, keep in mind that sometimes the best strategy is a good night's sleep :)
+Anyway, at the end of the day, keep in mind that sometimes the best strategy is a good night's sleep :)

 ### 7.3 Decision-Making & Problem-Solving
 #### Decision-Making